-Source: Stahr & Associates, Inc. Field Survey, October, 2008
+Source: Stahr & Associates, Inc. Field Survey, February, 2013

 - Nearly all of the primary structures in this Area, are not served by a sidewalk system.
 The non-existence of a sidewalk system contributes to generating traffic hazards for children and other pedestrians and to decreasing the desirability of this Area and thus contributes to the blighting factors that now exist. - Over 30% of the lots in this Area are unkept and / or contain substantial amounts of junk and debris.
-This relatively high level of poorly maintained properties within this Analysis Area represents a considerable blighting factor. - Over 13% of the lots within the Analysis Area have some type of drainage problem.
+This relatively high level of poorly maintained properties within this Analysis Area represents a considerable blighting factor. - Over 83% of the lots within the Analysis Area have some type of drainage problem.
 This can become problematic as winter snow falls and / or melts or as spring and summer rains fall resulting in situations that disallow easy access to personal property within the Area.
-In addition, ponding water often becomes a health hazard with the infestation of mosquitoes during the warmer months.
+In addition, in both the northern and southern portions of this Analysis Area ponding water often becomes a health hazard with the infestation of mosquitoes during the warmer months.